helenadm/jupyter/README.md

 # jupyter
-repo of jupyters to test with kyso
+repo of jupyters to test with kyso s